 Endurance competitions are a fun challenge to test your body and most importantly your mind.
 Determine how much you want to ride and how competitive you want to be.
 Check the course map for elevation and trail features to determine your pace.
-If you have a fairly slower group of riding buddies, we suggest 3 to 4 people per team, we want everyone in your team to ride at least one lap!
-Faster riders will complete this lap in about 40 minutes, while slower, not-too-competitive riders will take about 1 to complete this lap.
+If you have a fairly slower group of riding buddies, we suggest forming a smaller team.
+Faster riders will complete a lap in under 1 hour to 1+ hours, while slower, not-too-competitive riders will take about 1.5-2+ hours to complete this lap.
 You can do the math.

-Form a team by convincing your riding buddies to join you on this test of endurance, maybe buy them a beer (or 2).
+Form a team by convincing your riding buddies to join you on this test of endurance, maybe buy them a beer from 7 Devil’s (or 2).
 As the Team Captain: all you need to know is each teammate’s complete name, nickname (if they have one), date of birth, gender, and email.

-All duo and 3-5 person teams are co-ed.
+All duo, trio, and multi-person teams/family groups are co-ed.
 You can have all ladies or all dudes, or mix-n-match, the choice is yours.

-I want to race singlespeed/tandem/unicycle/fixie/fat-bike, what about my special category?
+I want to compete single-speed/tandem/unicycle/fixie/fat-bike, what about my special category?

 Whiskey Run Trails are located in the Coos County Forest and are easily accessible from Bandon (7-10 minutes) or Coos Bay (20-30 minutes).
 From Highway 101 take West Beaver Hill Road west (that’s towards the ocean y’all).
-This year we will be hosting the race from the new upper parking area off Beaver Hill Road where we will have sweeping ocean views, plenty of places for the beer garden and team tents.
-PLEASE NOTE: this new set up is in the elements- sun, wind, no trees.
-So please stake down all tents, and secure all belongings; bring the lawn chairs and enjoy the sun!
+This year we will be hosting/staging the event from the Upper Parking Area off W. Beaver Hill Road.
+The new Main Marking Area will be expanded (Whiskey Run/Humphrey’s Road) and there will be access to the new pit toilets, plenty of places for parking.
+The Upper area tends to get windy, so please stake down all tents, and secure all belongings; bring the lawn chairs and enjoy the sun!

 Coming from out of town?
-Camping is available at Bullard’s Beach State Park (reserve well ahead of time).
+Camping is available at Bullard’s Beach State Park or Bastendorff Beach County Park (reserve well ahead of time).
+There are ample vacation rentals around, but again, book early!
 Consider staying at one of Bandon’s fine hotels or in Coos Bay.
-There’s also ample AirBNB rentals in the area.
-Here’s a few we recommend:
+There’s a few we recommend: